solacese/iot-azure-powerbi-demo/README.md

-# IoT Integration To Azure Power Bi Demo
+# IoT Integration With Solace To Azure Power Bi Demo

 This demo can be used to show IoT integration using Solace to Azure Power BI.